varnishcache/homepage/R1/source/releases/install_redhat.rst

 Microsoft Azure
 ...............

-Varnish Cache is available on Microsoft Azure.
-Here is a list of the current instances available:
+Here is a list of the currently available images for RHEL7 on Microsoft's Azure cloud:

 * `Varnish Cache 4 on Red Hat Enterprise Linux 7 on Azure`_
 * `Varnish Cache 5 on Red Hat Enterprise Linux 7 on Azure`_